Opening Time: 8:00 AM – 5:00 PM

 Once you submit your application, within one to two weeks you will receive a notification from USCIS informing you of your biometrics appointment.
 Sometimes, USCIS will also inform you that you need to submit further documents.

 You can check the current processing times for green card renewal on this USCIS page.
-At Jorge Munoz Law Firm, we can help contact the USCIS Contact Center on your behalf.

 Can You Renew Your Green Card While Outside of the United States?